AstunTechnology/heatmap-data-gov-scot-docs/docs/accessibility.rst

 Compliance statement
 --------------------
 The Scottish Government commits to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 This accessibility statement applies to `https://heatmap.data.gov.scot/ <https://heatmap.data.gov.scot/>`_  and was last reviewed on 30 November 2021.

+This website is not compliant with the `Web Content Accessibility Guidelines version 2.1 (WCAG)<https://www.w3.org/TR/WCAG21/>`_ A success criteria due to the non-compliances listed above.
+Interactive maps are exempt from the accessibility regulations, however it is our intention that this website complies with them wherever it is possible and reasonable to do so.